timajwilliams/timajwilliams.github.io/_posts/2024-07-03-when-custom-gpt.md

 ## Best Practices

-Regardless of which method, keep these top of mind:
+Regardless of which method you choose, keep these top of mind:

 - **Start Small**: Begin with a well-defined use case and expand from there.
 - **Monitor Performance**: Keep an eye on the quality, is it still doing what you want/need?